CT Braces - New Haven

 - Review your dental and medical history

-- Perform a complete oral exam, with X-Rays, to determine whether treatment is necessary
+- Perform a thorough oral exam with X-Rays, to determine whether treatment is necessary

 - Work with you to create a customized treatment plan